 ENG 343NC (does not show on transcripts) is a free, 0 unit class created specifically to provide students with academic reading and study skills refinement.
 This is an open-entry/open-exit course that allows students to either drop in for assistance with particular concerns or to develop more broad plans for continual progression over the semester (no minimum/maximum number of visits.)
-This course is distinct from TU 300 because you will work independently under the guidance of a professor at the Academic Reading Center (in-person in LRC 215, or online via email or the Zoom link above) for academic reading support that includes:
+This course is distinct from TU 300 because you will work independently under the guidance of a professor at the Academic Reading Center (in-person in LRC 215, or online via email or Zoom) for academic reading support that includes:

 - Understanding, organizing, and assimilating college reading assignments in any subject

 - Utilizing effective memory and test taking strategies

 - Develop high-level writing skills